-But, I digress.
+As usual, I digress.
 I had seen a video of a no-knead bread and for the life of me couldn’t remember where.
 So I decided to scout the web and found this easily amazing recipe from Jim Lahaye at Sullivan Street Bakeries in NY.
 Below is his recipe.
 It seems way too easy and trust me, it is.
 You take all the ingredients and mix them by hand in a large bowl and you cover it and forget about it!

 Note: The first time I make a recipe I stick to it but after that I always make the recipe fit me.
 For instance, I had some linseed (flax seeds to you) and I incorporated them into my bread.
 I mean, we gotta get those pesky Omega-3s somehow right?
 I’ve also thrown in some quick oats, fresh rosemary, dried Italian Seasonings for a bread destined to be garlic bread and so on.
 You get my point.
 I also didn’t have a pyrex dish so I just used my 2.5qt Corningware dish and it worked perfectly!
 I actually prefer the height of this bread for sandwiches that are stuffed to the gills.

 I confess, upper body strength eludes me!
 So, a recipe that calls for no-kneading is A-OK with me.
 This is the dough after about 17 hours of proofing.
 It will be nice and bubbly!